TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 9.3 If the Borrower defaults on their reporting obligations or misses a payment or only partially pays the amount due to you and the other Lenders, we (ourselves or through an agent acting on our behalf) will contact the Borrower to inform them that they must remedy the situation.
 If they do not remedy, and at our sole discretion, we will notify the Borrower that they have 14 days to rectify the situation before we will deem the Borrower to be in full breach of the terms of the project.

-9.4 If we are still unable to collect the repayment, at our sole discretion, we will issue a breach notice to the Borrower and will appoint an Administrator to act to recover assets.
+9.4 If we are still unable to collect the repayment, at our sole discretion, we will issue a breach notice to the Borrower and will take such other steps as may be appropriate to recover assets.
 For any amounts, not recoverable ArchOver, on behalf of the Lender, will seek recourse against the insurance policy.
-Where other assets or contract assignments exist as assets, we will work with the Administrator to dispose of these assets for the highest value possible.
-Once funds are in receipt we will account to you for your proportionate share of such recovered monies.
+Where other assets or contract assignments exist as assets, we will work to dispose of these assets for the highest value possible.
+Once funds are received, we will account to you net of costs for your proportionate share of such recovered monies.

 9.5 We will keep you informed of the progress of any debt recovery.